ja0nz/bachelorarbeit/paper.md

-# Simplicity and the web
+# 1. Simplicity and the web

 > Simplicity is prerequisite for reliability. - Edsger W. Dijkstra

 Computers can scale, humans can't.
 Ever since a program or complex system made by humans has been constrained by humans mental capabilities.
 Like in the analogy of juggling balls, our brain can just "juggle" a few things at a time.
 Rich Hickey, the inventor of the programming language Clojure gave an inspirational keynote on the topic of **simplicity**.[^rich] In every sphere of a humans life, simplicity aligns perception with our mental capacities.

-Derived from the ancient Latin word **simplex**, simple can be understood as "literally, uncompounded or onefold"[^dict] which points directly to the unidimensional aspect.
+Derived from the Latin word **simplex**, simple can be understood as "literally, uncompounded or onefold"[^dict] which points directly to the unidimensional aspect.
 While complexity describes the multilayered und entangled nature of conditions, simplicity empowers the human brain to reason about issues in a straightforward manner.
 It certainly has some overlapping's with easy, but while easy is more of a relative nature, simple can be laid out as a objective manner and therefore universally applicable.

 Software development is undoubtedly rich in complexity and full of subtle pitfalls.
 In a typical scenario, a piece of software evolves over time in one or another opinionated direction.
 Layers of new abstractions wrestling with old legacy abstractions and mutation becomes untraceable.
 Subtle bugs start to creep in.
 Eventually the small piece of software may end up in a highly complected monolith which will determine future design decisions to a painful degree.
 Future strategies of the company/organization will be highly determined by the current state in the need of "keeping the lights on".